LDAWG-a11y/a11yWebApp/src/about.md

 * Queen Mary University London
 * SOAS University of London
 * Bloomsbury Learning Exchange
-* British Youth Council (Access and Assistance for All)
+* Access and Assistance for All

 As Make Things Accessible has grown we now partner with even more collaborators.
 Individual project areas and resources will note their various contributors individually.